SrinathReddy93/demo-webix/README.md

 # set up in local
 1.clone the repo

-2.open termianl in demo folder and run npm i
+2.Install required package by runing the npm i

 3.start server by using node app.js